Geocode

 - 5 minutes to read

-The Map control supports Microsoft’s Bing Geocode and the OpenStreetMap Geocode services, which provide information associated with the geographic point on a map (address, postcode, etc.) based on a point’s location (latitude and longitude coordinates).
+The Map control supports Microsoft’s Azure Geocode and the OpenStreetMap Geocode services, which provide information associated with the geographic point on a map (address, postcode, etc.) based on a point’s location (latitude and longitude coordinates).

-Enabling Geocode
+#Enabling Geocode

 Do the following to enable geocoding in the Map control: